CSjianbel/CLI-Pathfind-Algorithms/README.md

 	* The program is set to across and diagonal if the 2nd & 3rd command line argument is ommitted.
 	* The program is set to A* search if the 3rd command line argument is ommitted.

-* Notes
+* Note

 	* The Board is the only command line argument that is required when running the program.
-	* To be able to set the algorithm then all 4 command line arguments must be provided.
+	* To be able to specify the algorithm then all 4 command line arguments must be provided.

 ## Creating a board